Data Protection Policy

 2.4.1.
 Under the GDPR and Data Protection Law, there are six available lawful bases for processing.
 FFL has documented the relevant lawful basis for processing.

 2.4.2.
 At least one of these must apply whenever FFL processes personal data:

 2.5.1.
 The data protection laws require personal data to be processed in a manner that ensures its security.
-This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
-It requires that appropriate technical or organisational measures are used.
+This includes protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage.
+It requires that appropriate technical or organizational measures are used.